 - Sweet Cherry Barbecue Sauce (2016)

 - Pickled Sweet Cherries (2010)

 Cherry Blueberry Jam

 - 2 pounds sweet cherries, pitted and chopped

 - 2 pounds blueberries, crushed

 - 4 1/2 cups granulated sugar

 - Prepare a boiling water bath canner and enough jars to hold 7 half pints of jam.

-- In a large, nonreactive pot, combine the prepared cherries, crushed blueberries, sugar, and pectin.
+- In a large, nonreactive pot, combine the prepared cherries, crushed blueberries, sugar, pectin, and lemon juice.
 Stir well to combine.

 - Place the pot on the stove over high heat and bring to a boil.
-Reduce the heat to medium-high and cook at a boil for 20-25 minutes, stirring regularly, until the jam has reduced by about a third and has thickened (here's my favorite way to test for set).
+Reduce the heat to medium-high and cook at a boil for 20-25 minutes, stirring regularly, until the jam has reduced by about a third and has thickened.
+Here's how to test for set.

 - When the jam is finished cooking, remove the pot from the stove.
 Take one jar from your canner.
 Place it on a wooden board or towel-lined countertop and fit it with a wide mouth canning funnel.
 Fill the jar with jam, leaving 1/4 inch headspace.
 Wipe the rim with a clean, damp cloth and fit the jar with one of your clean lids.
 Secure the lid in place with a ring, taking care to not overtighten.

 - Return the filled jar to the canner and repeat the filling process with the remaining jars.

 - Process the filled jars at a full, rolling boil for ten minutes.
 When the time is up, turn off the heat, remove the lid, and let the jars cool in the pot for five minutes.